-Here, I ordered an onion bagel, also with a side of cream cheese.
+Here, I ordered an onion bagel with a side of cream cheese.

 74 Avenue Fairmount O, fairmountbagel.com

-One of my friendliest food experiences in Montreal was breakfast at family-owned Beauty's.
+One of the friendliest places to eat in Montreal is the family-owned Beauty's.

 Beauty's Restaurant was founded in 1942 by Hymie & Freda Sckolnick when they bought the Bancroft Snack Bar.

-As their luncheonette grew in popularity, patrons began referring to it by Hymie's bowling nickname, Beauty's.
+As their luncheonette grew in popularity, patrons referred to it by Hymie's bowling nickname, Beauty's.